College Factual by our College Data Analytics Team

 2

-University of Cincinnati - Main Campus is a great option for students pursuing a degree in urban & regional planning.
+University of Cincinnati - Main Campus is a great option for students interested in a degree in urban & regional planning.
 Located in the city of Cincinnati, UC is a public university with a very large student population.
-A Best Colleges rank of #166 out of 2,217 schools nationwide means UC is a great university overall.
+A Best Colleges rank of #166 out of 2,217 colleges nationwide means UC is a great university overall.

-There were roughly 29 urban & regional planning students who graduated with this degree at UC in the most recent data year.
-Graduates who receive their degree from the urban planning program make around $43,408 in their early career salary.
+There were about 17 urban & regional planning students who graduated with this degree at UC in the most recent year we have data available.
+Students who receive their degree from the urban planning program earn an average of $43,408 in the first couple years of their career.

 More information about a degree in urban & regional planning from University of Cincinnati - Main Campus